Crosswalk violation led to heroin arrest in Springfield

 Calvente was charged with the following:

-- Possession of a Stun Gun
+- Possession of an electric stun gun

 Police said Marrero’s bail was set at $500, which he paid and was later released; and Calvente was released on personal recognizance after she paid a $40 bail fee.